nltp-ashes/Western-Goods/README.md

 > • Fixed an issue due to which some items were missing from traders/corpses;
 > • Fixed incorrect calories for the Yoo-hoo chocolate drink (Thanks Servalion);
 > • Changed the corpse loot generation logic : you can now get multiple items per corpse (upto five by default, configurable in MCM);
+> • Changed the GPS locator logic : it now has a slightly higher chance of finding the name of your location;
 > • Externalized all the changes made to BarterUI.
 Western Goods won't redistribute the framework anymore.
 > ```